som1tokmynam/FusionQuant/README.md

 * -it: Runs the container in interactive mode with a TTY.
 * -p 7860:7860: Maps port 7860 on your host to port 7860 in the container (Gradio UI).
 * -e HF_TOKEN="YOURTOKEN(OPTIONAL)": Optionally, pass your Hugging Face token as an environment variable for uploads.
 This is recommended for uploading to private repos or your own namespace.
+* -e APP_TEMP_ROOT="/path/to/your/temp/dir": (Optional) Set a custom temporary working directory for merging and quantization processes.
+If not set, it will use a default temporary directory within the container.
+This is useful if you need to manage temporary space usage on a specific mount or storage.
 * --platform=linux/amd64: Specifies the platform, useful for running on machines with different architectures (e.g., ARM-based Macs).
-* som1tokmynam/fusionquant:1.1: The Docker image to run.
+* som1tokmynam/fusionquant:latest: The Docker image to run.
 * Once running, open your web browser and navigate to http://localhost:7860.

 ---